-Since the MTV Video Music Awards debuted in 1984, viewers could always count on one thing: Someone would do something > shocking and/or totally inappropriate at some point during the ceremony.
-The best part is you never know exactly who is > going to pop off.
+Since the MTV Video Music Awards began in 1984, viewers could always count on one thing: someone would do something shocking and/or totally memorable at some point during the ceremony.
+The best part is you never know exactly who or what is going to pop off.
 Will the best moment be an incredible performance?
 Will it be someone getting into a fight?
-Will there > be blood involved?
+Will there be blood involved?
 Will the players still have a career afterward?
 A marriage?
-The VMAs are like a box of chocolates. > You never know what you're going to get and who's nuts.
-We've rounded up some of the most memorable moments in VMA > history since the show's beginnings way back when. > > 1984: Madonna humps the stage in her VMA debut
+The VMAs are always surprising, and they’ve been shocking music fans for years.
+We’ve rounded up some of the most memorable moments in VMA history since the show began.

+1984: Madonna humps the stage in her VMA debut

 In retrospect, this is nothing compared to Madonna’s later performances, but at the time, at the very first MTV VMAs in 1984, Madonna dry humping the stage in front of every music exec in the industry, being beamed into the living rooms of every Middle American TV set, was shocking — and it definitely set the tone for what kind of show the VMAs wanted to be.